 Although research results are mixed, anecdotes abound about late babies making an entrance soon after a love-making session.
 Semen contains cervix-softening fats called prostaglandins (also used in medical induction) and a woman’s orgasm can lead to strong uterine contractions.

-One 2006 study of 200 healthy women found that those who had sex after 36 weeks were significantly less likely to go past their due date or require labor induction.
+One 2006 study of 200 healthy women found that those who had sex after 36 weeks pregnant were significantly less likely to go past their due date or require labor induction.
 But another study published in the British Journal of Obstetrics and Gynecology found no difference between sexually active and abstinent moms when it came to length of gestation.

 “If a woman has a low risk for premature labor and no placenta previa, it won’t hurt,” says Schaffir.